 Frozen shoulder - aftercareAdhesive capsulitis - aftercare; Frozen shoulder syndrome - aftercare; Pericapsulitis - aftercare; Stiff shoulder - aftercare; Shoulder pain - frozen shoulder

-A frozen shoulder is shoulder pain that prevents you from moving your arm.
+A frozen shoulder is shoulder pain that leads to stiffness of your shoulder.
 Often the pain and stiffness are present all the time.

 Frozen shoulder may develop with no known cause.
 It can also occur in people who:

 - Have thyroid disease, diabetes, or are going through menopause